viniciusmuller/stackfetch/README.md

   ```bash
   sh dev.sh
   ```

-  > Note: You should have postgresql installed and running it from a user with CREATEDB role in order to run this app.

 Done!
 Now the react server will be listening at http://localhost:3000 and the express server at http://localhost:3333.